AHmims/SimplonLine-Briefs/Brief11/README.md

 qui facilite la création d’un site web en proposant des modèles de sites, une bibliotheque graphique, etc.

-### Pour quoi un CMS ?

-Size Limit is a performance budget tool for JavaScript.
-It checks every commit on CI, calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.

 ### Les avantages d'un cms

 1. Ne vous oblige pas à avoir des connaissances en programmation.